mhlinder/BIMOND/Readme.md

 The functions output a ppform spline that can be evaluated with functions from the MATLAB Curve Fitting Toolbox.

+The function `get_coefs` will reformat the ppform spline to a cell of coefficient vectors specifying each piecewise polynomial.

 ## BIMOND3

 The BIMOND3 algorithm presented in [1] provides two-dimensional